-G.5 Boot

-- X0D01 has a 1K pull-up to VDDIOL (Section 8). П The device is kept in reset for at least 1 ms after VDDIOL has reached - its minimum level (Section 8).

-G.6 JTAG, XScope, and debugging

-- You have decided as to whether you need an XSYS header or not (Section F) - If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section F).

-G.7 GPIO
+G.4 Clock

+П The CLK input pin is supplied with a clock with monotonic rising edges and low jitter.
-- You have not mapped both inputs and outputs to the same multi-bit port. - Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after reset, pulled low or not connected (Section 8)

-G.8 Multi device designs

-Skip this section if your design only includes a single XMOS device.

-- One device is connected to a SPI flash for booting. - Devices that boot from link have MODE2 grounded and MODE3 NC.
-These device must have link XLB connected to a device to boot from (see 8). - If you included an XSYS header, you have included buffers for RST_N, TRST_N, TMS, TCK, MODE2, and MODE3 (Section E).
+You have chosen an input clock frequency that is supported by the device (Section 7).
+G .5 Boot X0D01 has a 1K pull-up to VDDIOL (Section 8).
+The device is kept in reset for at least 1 ms after VDDIOL has reached its minimum level (Section 8).
+G .6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section \mathbf{F}) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section F).
+G .7 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
+Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after reset, pulled low or not connected (Section 8) G. 8 Multi device designs Skip this section if your design only includes a single XMOS device.
+One device is connected to a SPI flash for booting.
+Devices that boot from link have MODE2 grounded and MODE3 NC.
+These device must have link XLB connected to a device to boot from (see 8).
+If you included an XSYS header, you have included buffers for RST_N, TRST_N, TMS, TCK, MODE2, and MODE3 (Section E).